Win, sometimes!

 - Wins for housing, families, and climate are all wins when it comes to investing in the real roots of wellbeing!
 Because evidence confirms that health doesn’t start with medical care – it starts where we are born, grow, live, work and age.

 - A recent big win – we’ve successfully raised the funds needed to really ramp up our efforts to change the conversation about health in Canada, and make room for something more than medical care.
-Because so long as Canadians can’t access safe homes, good incomes, quality child care, and a healthy environment, our medical care system will never be enough to prevent people from dying early.
+So long as Canadians can’t access safe homes, good incomes, quality child care, and a healthy environment, our medical care system will never be enough to prevent people from dying early.
+Check out Get Well Canada - An Alliance for Investing Where Health Begins for more information on this exciting new work.

 Family affordability